top of page

 Yumlish works with employers, health plans and grocers by offering an AI-powered cultural nutrition therapy solution for minorities with diabetes that addresses socioeconomic barriers to dietary adherence.

-To connect with patients, Yumlish produces a podcast that empowers people with chronic conditions like type 2 diabetes and heart diseases to take charge of their health through diet.
-Yumlish’s podcast guests are typically clinicians and nutritional experts who provide education and best practices to listeners while emphasizing the urgency to make healthier decisions.
+To connect with patients, Yumlish produces a podcast that empowers people with chronic conditions like type 2 diabetes and heart disease to take charge of their health through diet.

 Videos